Hire a temporary foreign worker in a high-wage position

 Before you apply

-If you’re hiring TFWs in British Columbia or Manitoba, you must apply for the employer registration certificate with the province first and include a copy of the certificate or proof of exemption with your LMIA application.
+If you’re hiring TFWs in British Columbia, Manitoba, Saskatchewan or Nova Scotia, you must apply for the employer registration certificate with the province first and include a copy of the certificate or proof of exemption with your LMIA application.
 Your application will be considered incomplete if submitted without the required documentation.
-Be sure to consider provincial processing times before you submit your LMIA applications.
+Be sure to consider provincial processing times before you submit your LMIA application.

-For more information on provincial laws on the employer registration requirement and possible exemptions in British Columbia and Manitoba, visit the following websites:
+For more information on provincial laws on the employer registration requirement and possible exemptions in the province, visit the following websites:

 - British Columbia: